Must-Have Indoor Seed Starting Supplies

 Seedling Transplanting Tips

-- Handle seedlings very gently and try not to touch the stems of roots.
+- Gently handle seedlings and try not to touch the stems and roots.

 - Lightly water and press down the soil around the base of the plants.

-- Always clearly label your seeds and use the same marker in your garden.
+- Clearly label your seeds and use the same marker in your garden.